wonderflow-bv/bowling-game-kata/README.md

 ### Step 1: return the score for a sequence of valid rolls (without bonus points for strikes and spares)
 For example:
 * The sequence of rolls 3 - 5 - 2 - 4 should return a total score of 14;
-* The following sequence of rolls 3 - 2 - 8 - 8 should throw an error (since you cannot knock down more than 10 pins in a single frame).
+* The sequence of rolls 3 - 2 - 8 - 8 should throw an error (since you cannot knock down more than 10 pins in a single frame).

 ### Step 2: handle a spare with correct bonus
 A spare is when the player knocks down all 10 pins in two rolls.
 The bonus for that frame is the number of pins knocked down by the next roll.